ttudorandrei/DevOps/CLOUD-COMPUTING.md

 ### EC2

 - Stands for `Elastic Compute Service`
-- Create, Required Compute POWER/SERVICE/VM
+- Create Required Compute POWER/SERVICE/VM
 - Used on Windows/Linux/Amazon

 ### Steps to Launching EC2 Instance and Deploying app and database